When is Mindhunter season 3 released on Netflix? What’s going to happen?

 - The true story behind Mindhunter season 2: who dedicated the Atlanta Little one Murders?

-And now that the second season has been launched, followers are starting to marvel: is it going to return for a 3rd outing?
+And now that the second season has been launched, followers are starting to surprise: is it going to return for a 3rd outing?

 Has Mindhunter been renewed for season three?